 the card charges you about 3% of the total cost of your purchase as a service fee when the transaction happens and that is it, which is awesome for travel anywhere fyi; as an emergency reserve of money.

-Buy and use a large calendar/white board (ideally one that you can write on, erase with a paper towel and re-write on) and a marker you can read the color of clearly (using a few different colors if more than one person is doing activities in the same time slots is helpful).
+Buy and use a large calendar/white board (ideally one that you can write on, erase with a paper towel and re-write on) and a marker you can read the colour of clearly (using a few different colours if more than one person is doing activities in the same time slots is helpful).

 This is an invaluable organization tool for everyone in the house, especially when it comes to getting organized enough to prevent everyone from arriving at school (and/or work) in tears, half-dressed and/or with no lunch!

-A little bit of pre-planning once a week (depending on how busy your household is), in matters like:who has to feed (and walk?) the pet(s)
+A little bit of pre-planning once a week (depending on how busy your household is) will prevent many needless arguments/tantrums/tears/apologies...from you; to your kids/spouse/roommates and vice versa, in matters like

-who helps with batch cooking breakfast and suppers for the family
+-who helps with batch cooking breakfast and suppers for the family/household

 hold a house meeting at least once a month if not weekly, depending on how many people live in your household; and how well they listen and do what they are told